pavdmyt/pavdmyt.github.io/_posts/2015-09-27-Python-zip-fu.md

 [(1, 2, 3), (4, 5, 6), (7, 8, 9)]
 {% endhighlight %}

 Last is difficult at glance.
-A good explanation of what is actually happening could be found [here](http://stackoverflow.com/a/2233247).
+Here is a [good explanation](http://stackoverflow.com/a/2233247) of what is actually happening.
 In short, the above code snippet is the same as:

 {% highlight pycon %}
 >>> x = iter(range(1, 10))